-Functional cross-linking of the conducting desensitized state.
-Recent work on the structural basis of desensitization has shown that the variety of conformations adopted by the desensitized LBD layer is greatly diminished when the full-length AMPAR is co-assembled with auxiliary subunits^{16,19,28,29}.
-In the presence of γ -2 the LBD dimers of desensitized GluA2 favor a 'relaxed dimer' conformation, with the upper D1-D1 interfaces ruptured and the lower D2 domains more closely apposed, allowing channel closure16.
-We reasoned that conducting desensitized receptors could enable us to determine whether this lography and cryo-EM) can indeed be adopted by AMPARs in the plasma membrane.
-Specifically, we predicted that if the steady-state current of GluA2(R) did indeed reflect ion flow through desensitized receptors in the relaxed dimer conformation, then if trapped in this conformation the receptors should maintain their conductance.
-To test this, we introduced cysteines at sites on the central axis of the D2-D2 dimer interface, cross-linking of which has previously been shown to inhibit channel opening by trapping the receptor in desensitized-like states.
-Thus we compared S729C, cross-linking of which permits the relaxed dimer conformation^{16,18,45}, with G724C46 which we predicted would not accommodate the relaxed dimer conformation when crosslinked (Supplementary Fig. 4).
-In each case, we examined the effect of cross-linking on the steadystate GluA2(R)/ γ -2 current.
+Functional cross-linking of desensitized receptors.
+Recent work on the structural basis of desensitization has shown that the variety of conformations adopted by the desensitized LBD layer is greatly diminished when the full-length AMPAR is coassembled with auxiliary subunits16,19,28,29.
+In the presence of y-2 the LBD dimers of desensitized GluA2 favor a relaxed dimer conformation, with the upper D1-D1 interfaces ruptured and the lower D2 domains more closely apposed, allowing channel closure.
+We reasoned that conducting desensitized receptors could enable us to determine whether this conformation (previously revealed through crystallography and cryo-EM) can indeed be adopted by AMPARs in the plasma membrane.
+Specifically, we predicted that if the steady-state current of GluA2(R) reflected ion flow through desensitized receptors in the relaxed dimer conformation, then if trapped in this conformation the receptors should maintain their b